Madison Climate Data

 Normal precipitation:

-Record snowfall (in.)
+Record snowfall / snow depth (in.)

-Normal snow:
+Normal snowfall:

 Climate Normals